-760.139 Power-Limited Fire Alarm Circuits, Class 2, Class 3, and Communications Circuits

-(A) Two or More PLFA Circuits.
-Power-limited fire alarm circuits, communications circuits, or Class 3 circuits can be in the same cable, enclosure, cable tray, raceway, or cable routing assembly.
-Figure 760-20

-(B) PLFA and Class 2 Circuits.
+760.139 Fire Alarm Circuits, Class 2, Class 3, and Communications Circuits (A) Two or More PLFA Circuits.
+Power-limited fire alarm circuits, communications circuits, or Class 3 circuits can be in the same cable, enclosure, cable tray, raceway, or cable routing assembly. ▶Figure 760-25 (B) PLFA and Class 2 Circuits.
 Class 2 circuits can be within the same cable, cable routing assembly, enclosure, cable tray, or raceway as conductors of power-limited fire alarm circuits provided the Class 2 circuit conductor insulation isn't less than that required for the power-limited fire alarm circuits.
+Author's Comment:

-- Listed Class 2 cables have an insulation voltage rating of at least 150V [725.179(G)], whereas listed power-limited fire alarm cables have a voltage rating of not less than 300V [760.179(C)]. - (D) Audio System Circuits and Power-Limited Fire Alarm Circuits.
-Audio system circuits [640.9(C)] using Class 2 or Class 3 wiring methods [725.133 and 725.154] must not be installed in the same cable, cable routing assembly, cable tray, or raceway with power-limited fire alarm conductors or cables.
+Listed Class 2 cables have an insulation voltage rating of at least 150V [725.179(G)], whereas listed power-limited fire alarm cables have a voltage rating of not less than 300V [760.179(C)].

+(D) Audio System Circuits and Power-Limited Fire Alarm Circuits.

+Audio system circuits [640.9(C)] using Class 2 or Class 3 wiring methods [725.133 and 725.154] aren't permitted to be installed in the same cable, cable routing assembly, cable tray, or raceway with power-limited fire alarm conductors or cables.
+Author's Comment:

 The concern is that a fault from audio amplifier circuits to fire alarm circuits has the potential to create a hazard by disrupting the operation of fire alarm systems.
 However, this restriction doesn't apply to the voice annunciation audio circuits supplied and controlled from a fire alarm panel and commonly required in high-rise buildings and similar applications.

-760.143 Support

-Power-limited fire alarm cables aren't permitted to be strapped, taped, or attached to the exterior of any raceway as a means of support.
-Figure 760-21

-760.154 Applications of Power-Limited Fire Alarm Cables (PLFA)

-PLFA cables must meet the requirements of Table 760.154, or the substitutions allowed in 760.154(A).
-Figure 760-22
+760.143 Support Power-limited fire alarm cables aren't permitted to be strapped, taped, or attached to the exterior of any raceway as a means of support. ▶Figure 760-26 760.154 Applications of Listed Fire Alarm Cables (PLFA) PLFA cables must meet the requirements of Table 760.154, or the substitutions allowed in 760.154(A). ► Figure 760-27